maxdog988/meta-openbmc-nuvoton-addon/README.md

 * 2018.07.23 First release Remote-KVM
 * 2018.08.02 First release SOL
 * 2018.08.07 Modify Readme.md for adding description about SOL How to use
-* 2018.08.13 Update vcd and ece patch, rename remote-kvm to obmc-ikvm
 * 2018.09.07 Update SOL for WebUI and IPMI
 * 2018.09.10 Update System/Time/SNTP
-* 2018.09.11 Update KCS to IPMB part of Message Bridging
 * 2018.09.12 Update IPMI Comamnds Verified Table
 * 2018.09.13 Update Time settings of System/Time
-* 2018.09.13 Update KCS to IPMB part of Message Bridging about OpenBMC patches and Test message bridging
 * 2018.09.13 Update obmc-ikvm part for WebUI
 * 2018.09.14 First release VM
 * 2018.09.14 Update IPMI Commands Verified Table
 * 2018.09.21 Add NTP screen snapshot for System/Time/SNTP
 * 2018.10.05 Update webui and  patch of webui and interface and vm-own.png
-* 2018.10.08 Add JTAG master
 * 2018.10.11 Add Sensor